rockdisc/Book-of-Knowledge/2-Main/3-Resources/Debate/Research/Artic Topic Lecture.md

 ## Climate Change

 It is increasing 2-4 times faster than the rest of the world.
-A positive b
+A positive feedback loop as the dark ocean absorbs the heat which then makes it hotter creating more dark ocean.
+2050 means there will be no ice in Artic summers.
+That would increase the sea level by 7-meters, so perfect everyone dies argument.
+Trump stopped the program to monitor this.
+Carbon sink is back, yippee.
+Methane Hydrates can release more [[Greenhouse Gasses]].

+Good news is more sea routes.
+One big one that would be available

 # US Artic Policy